 Valley Farm Pony Club on social media

-If you decide to join us, you can keep up to date with what is going on, and share photos of your pony and your achievements with our official pages on social media pages.
+If you decide to join us, you (or your parents) can keep up to date with what is going on, and share photos of your pony and your achievements with our official pages on facebook and instagram.
 Please ask your coach for information about how to find these.

 What does Pony Club aim to do?